awbla/awbla-student-workflow/content/2-photography.md

 ### Views and Levels

-We will need to take 6 sets of photos, each with 360 degree rotation in order to fully capture the artifact and create a digital model.<!--Each artifact will need 6, 360 degree rotations to fully capture it to create a digital model.--> To help keep track of these sets and the files we will create in each of them, we will use the same terminology throughout the process:
+We will need to take 6 sets of photos, each with 360 degree rotation in order to fully capture the artifact and create a 3D model.<!--Each artifact will need 6, 360 degree rotations to fully capture it to create a digital model.--> To help keep track of these sets and the files we will create in each of them, we will use the same terminology throughout the process:

 #### Views
 This refers to the object's orientation.
 Each shoot will have a View 1, where the object is "right side up," and  a View 2, where the object is flipped "upside down."
 Many of our objects don't have an obvious "right side up," so View 1 always means the first orientation we shoot with.
 While View 2 always means the flipped opposite, or "upside down" version, of that orientation.